 Many of the traditions now associated with Christmas had their roots in winter solstice celebrations - including the Christmas tree.

 The world might look pretty grim now, but remember: longer and sunnier days will soon be on their way.

-Its been so mild and wet this month, with no bright, crisp December days, and it’s definitely not enticing to get out and have a garden sort out.
+It’s been so mild and wet this month, with very few bright, crisp December days, and it's definitely not enticing to get out and have a garden sort out.

 In My Garden